btbeal/adheRenceRX/README.md

   group_by(ID) %>%
   propagate_date(.date_var = date, .days_supply_var = days_supply) %>%
   # But now we can identify gaps
+  # Note that the identified gap is appended to the fill after
+  # the gap occurs
   identify_gaps()
 #> # A tibble: 14 x 5
 #> # Groups:   ID [2]